New York judge issues gag order after Trump attacks clerk on Truth Social

-Judge Arthur Engoron issued the gag order barring Trump and any party in the case from posting or speaking publicly about members of his staff after Trump released personally-identifying information about his principal clerk on Truth Social while the hearing was underway.
+Judge Arthur Engoron issued the gag order barring Trump and any party in the case from posting or speaking publicly about members of his staff, after Trump released personally identifying information about the principal clerk on Truth Social while the hearing was underway.

 He added that he warned counsel off the record about the former president’s comments yesterday, but the warning went unheeded.

-In a Truth Social post that went up while Trump was sitting in the courtroom Tuesday, Trump targeted Engoron’s principal law clerk — who was sitting just a few feet away — calling her “Schumer’s girlfriend,” that reposted a picture of her alongside Senate Majority Leader Chuck Schumer, a fellow New York Democrat.
+In a Truth Social post that went up while Trump was sitting in the courtroom Tuesday, Trump targeted Engoron’s principal law clerk — who was sitting just a few feet away — calling her “Schumer’s girlfriend” and reposting a picture of her alongside Senate Majority Leader Chuck Schumer, a fellow New York Democrat.

 It is unclear what connection, if any, Schumer has with the clerk.
 Schumer’s office has not responded to a request for comment from The Hill.

-Trump’s campaign on Tuesday also sent out an email shortly after the Truth Social post while the court was on a lunch break that lambasted the judge himself.
+Trump’s campaign also sent out an email shortly after the Truth Social post Tuesday while the court was on a lunch break that lambasted the judge himself.

 The gag order came after the court session resumed following a longer-than-expected lunch break.